rezaziagham/Binary_CRUD/README.md

 ### 1-3 non-clustered index
 At first, adding records and IDs are sorted in the file.
 But by successive additions and deletions of the index, it comes out in a random way (as shown in the figure below).
 ![non-clustered index](https://dataschool.com/assets/images/sql-optimization/how_to_index/indexToTable.png)

+## 2- Activity process
+### 1-2 - Indexing method
+The indexing of this project is consecutively from 0 to 255.
+In this way, whenever a record is to be added, the new id is equal to lasted+1 and its pointer is equal to the length of the entire record file.
+The record values, which are equal to 300 bits, are added to the end of the record file.

+## 2-2 How to delete a record
+First, it searches for the selected ID in the sorted list and finds its related pointer.
+This pointer indicates the start of the record in the record file

+## 2-3 how to add again in case of previous deletion
+If we have already deleted and want to add to a file again, the process of adding will change.
+The ID that should be added should actually be deleted.
+The consecutiveness of the ideas helps us that the subtraction of two consecutive ideas is always 1.
+With this principle, we can find the target values.